NBISweden/workshop-genome_annotation/labs/find_all_evidence.md

 :mortar_board: **Proteomes**
 This section contains protein sets from fully sequenced genomes.

 :question: How many reference proteomes are there in Proteomes?
 How many are from eukaryota?
-What is the size of Drosophila melanogaste proteome?
+What is the size of Drosophila melanogaster proteome?
 How many of its proteins are reviewed?

 ## Ensembl